wuyichen24/system-design-knowledge/patterns/configuration_patterns/External_Configuration_Store.md

 ## Solution
 ### Concepts
-- Externalize all application configuration property values to a centralized location.
+- Externalize all application configuration properties to a centralized location.

 ### Implementation
 #### Approaches